Those that fail to learn from history, are doomed to repeat it. --Winston Churchill

 When critics claimed the National Security Agency was violating the Foreign Intelligence Surveillance Act by intercepting calls without a warrant, Congress passed a law to authorize such wiretapping.
 The same measure also granted legal immunity to telephone companies that had cooperated with the administration.

-The liberation of Afghanistan started in early October 2001, marking the beginning of the U.S. "Global War on Terror".
+The Liberation of Afghanistan The liberation of Afghanistan started in early October 2001, marking the beginning of the U.S. "Global War on Terror".
 The Afghan Northern Alliance provided the majority of fighting forces, while the U.S. and a coalition of other countries provided support.
 The coalition countries included: the United Kingdom, Canada, France, Italy, Spain, Portugal, Germany, Australia, Pakistan and New Zealand.
 The U.S. military name of the conflict was Operation Enduring Freedom.
 During the prosecution of Operation Enduring Freedom, the brutal Islamist regime of the Taliban was deposed, al-Qaeda terrorist training camps were destroyed, and the al-Qaeda leadership was forced to flee the country.

 Following the attacks of 9/11, investigations began implicating Osama bin Laden as the perpetrator.
 Even though he initially denied any involvement, Osama bin Laden later admitted his involvement in the attacks through an audiotape he released shortly before the 2004 U.S. presidential election.
 On May 21st, 2006, bin Laden went so far as to say that he had personally directed the 19 hijackers, in yet another audiotape posted on an al-Qaeda website.
 It was well-known by intelligence officials that Osama bin Laden was residing in Afghanistan under the protection of the Taliban, a Sunni Islamist pro-Pashtun movement which ruled most of Afghanistan since 1996 under brutal Sharia Law.